The unique composition of eggshell membrane seems to relieve joint pain.

 - The researchers concluded that NEM® “is a safe and effective therapeutic option for the treatment of pain associated withosteoarthritis of the knee and/or hip.”6

-- Dosage for both human studies that examined the effects of eggshell membrane on joint pain was 500 mg per day
+Dosage for Joint Healthsage for both human studies that examined the effects of eggshell membrane on joint pain was 500 mg per day

 Eggshell membrane might help reduce pain associated with connective tissue and joint disorders such as arthritis.
 Its composition, which includes collagen, glucosamine, chondroitin, and hyaluronic acid, makes it a source of many of the compounds essential to joint health.